Camilla Luddington

-Camilla Anne Luddington (born 15 December 1983) is an English actress, best known for her role as Dr. Jo Wilson in the ABC medical drama series Grey's Anatomy.
-She is also known for voicing Lara Croft in the Tomb Raider video games and Zatanna in the DC Animated Movie Universe.
+Camilla Anne Luddington (born 15 December 1983) is an English actress, best known for her role as Dr. Jo Wilson in the ABC medical drama series Grey's Anatomy (since 2012).
+She is also known for voicing Lara Croft in the Tomb Raider Survivor trilogy video games and Zatanna in the DC Animated Movie Universe.

 Early life

 Luddington was born in Ascot, Berkshire, and at age 11 began studying at the Italia Conti Academy in England.
 She moved to suburban Austin, Texas, United States when she was fourteen, and attended Westwood High School for one year.

 She returned to England after one year, and completed her education at The American International School in England (TASIS), in July 2002.

 When she was nineteen, Luddington enrolled in Susquehanna University in Pennsylvania.
 However, she had not visited the university before she arrived as a student, and after six months, she left and transferred to the New York Film Academy.

 In 2003, Luddington was part of the school's first one-year acting class program.